Who must maintain Material Safety Data Sheets?

 Are there OSHA standards that cover workers exposed to hazardous chemicals in laboratories?

 Yes, the OSHA Title 29 of the Code of Federal Regulations (CFR) 1910.1450, Occupational Exposure to Hazardous Chemicals in Laboratories, covers all workers using hazardous chemicals in laboratories.
-The standard is implemented through the PDF icon WCM Chemical Hygiene Plan.
+The standard is implemented through the WCM Chemical Hygiene Plan.

 How do I store corrosive acids in my laboratory?